mecolejr/Done-app/QUICKSTART.md

 # Quick Start Guide 🚀

-Get your Soulful To-Do app running in under 2 minutes!
+Get your Done! ⚡ app running in under 2 minutes!

 ## Prerequisites
 - Node.js 18+ installed on your system